-Bestselling Memoirist and Novelist, Author of Red Azalea and Becoming Madame Mao
+Bestselling Memoirist and Novelist, Author of Red Azalea, Becoming Madame Mao and The Cooked Seed: A Memoir

 Anchee Min’s writing has been praised for its raw, sharp language and historical accuracy.
 Her bestselling memoir, Red Azalea, the story of her childhood in communist China, has been compared to The Diary of Anne Frank.
 Min credits the English language with giving her a means to express herself, arming her with the voice and vocabulary to write about growing up during China’s Cultural Revolution.
 “There was no way for me to describe those experiences or talk about those feelings in Chinese,” she has said of a language too burdened by Maoist rhetoric.
 Today, she writes candidly about events she was once encouraged to bury.
 The New York Times has called her “a wild, passionate and fearless American writer.”